 Gorge on empanadas

-Empanadas are easily found anywhere in Argentina.
-They can be eaten as a quick lunch; a filling snack; an apertif or as an appetizer.
-Locals would be able to tell you the stuffing of an empanada by its closure, but in doubt just ask.
+Empanadas can be found anywhere in Argentina.
+They can be eaten as a quick lunch, a filling snack, an aperitif, or an appetizer.
+And there are endless types of empanadas, all stuffed with different ingredients.
+Locals can tell you the stuffing of an empanada by its closure, but if in doubt, just ask.

-Check out my post What To Eat In Argentina.
+Check out my post, What To Eat In Argentina, for more details about the best food around.

 Explore Salta and the North West

-Salta is the biggest city in the North of Argentina, laying on a beautiful valley surrounded by the fantastic Andean peaks.
-It’s the indigenous heart of the country, and a beautiful city.
+Salta is the biggest city in the North of Argentina, lying on a beautiful valley surrounded by the fantastic Andean peaks.
+It’s the indigenous heart of the country and a beautiful city.

-The central plaza is a great place to hang out and among the places of interest in town there are the Cathedral and Iglesia San Francisco.
+The central plaza is a great place to hang out, and the Cathedral and Iglesia San Francisco are among the places of interest in town.

-You can get the teleférico to the Cerro San Bernardo, which allows you to have a great view of the city (hint: go right before sunset to take in the incredible light).
+You can take the teleférico to the Cerro San Bernardo, which offers a great view of the city (hint: go right before sunset to take in the incredible light).

 Salta is also home to a great anthropology museum, the MAAM (Museo de Antropologia de Alta Montaña), considered the most important museum of North Argentina.
-You will get to see 3 mummies found in 1999.
+Here, you can see three mummies found in 1999.

-Make sure to read my post A Complete Guide To Salta Argentina.
+Make sure to read my post A Complete Guide To Salta Argentina where you can learn more about the magic of Salta and the best areas to explore around there.

 Go rafting and zip-lining on Rio Juramento

-Among the incredible things to do in Argentina there are all sorts of adventure sports.
+Among all the fun things to do in Argentina, there are all sorts of adventure sports.
 Patagonia is generally considered the best region for hiking, but Salta and its surroundings offer incredible opportunities for adrenaline seekers.

 Rafting along the Rio Juramento is certainly the highlight of a trip in the region.

 I recommend joining a rafting expedition with Salta Rafting, the most reputable operator in the area.
-The day usually starts quite early: at 8:00 am you will be picked up to drive two hours drive on a beautiful, scenic road, to reach the base camp on Rio Juramento, where you will be given all necessary equipment to raft and get fully trained.
+The day usually starts quite early: at 8:00 a.m., you will be picked up and driven for two hours on a beautiful, scenic road to reach the base camp on Rio Juramento.
+There, you will be given all the necessary equipment to raft and be fully trained.

-After two hours of rafting you’ll get to a place where a bus will be waiting for you to take you back to the base camp, were you will be able to take a shower and then offered a delicious asado.
+After two hours of rafting, you’ll reach a bus waiting to take you back to the base camp.
+There, you can take a shower and then be offered a delicious asado.

-If you are looking for more adventure, after rafting you can go zip lining on a system of ten cables connecting various parts of the canyon, going above the river.
-It is a bit scary, but also breathtaking, fun and the views were spectacular!
+If you are looking for more adventure, after rafting, you can go zip-lining on a system of ten cables connecting various parts of the canyon, going above the river.
+It is a bit scary, but it is also breathtaking and fun, and the views were spectacular!

 Take the Tren a las Nubes